red-hat-data-services/ods-ci/ods_ci/docs/ODS-CI-IMAGE-README.md

 ****
 ## Running the ODS-CI container image in OpenShift

 After building the container, you can deploy the container in a pod running on OpenShift.
-See [ods-ci_pod.yaml](ods_ci/docs/ods-ci_pod.yaml) as example*.
+See [ods-ci_pod.yaml](ods_ci/docs/ods-ci_pod.yaml) as example.

 *Pre-req task*